-During the course of this module you will find references to case studies on different methods of weapons collection and destruction programs (WCDP) that accompany this module, e.g. "Goods for Guns in El Salvador", 45-75.
-This indicates that we believe that reading lines 45 to 75 in the "Goods for Guns in El Salvador" case study will help you understand the topic you are being taught at that point.
-This "lining-system" prevents you from having to read the whole case study in order to find the relevant topic, e.g. incentives.
+In addition, you will find references to case studies on different methods of weapons collection and destruction programs (WCDP) that accompany this module, e.g. Annex I: "Goods for Guns", 45-75.
+This indicates that we believe that reading lines 45 to 75 in the "Goods for Guns" case study will help you discuss the topic you are teaching at that point.
+This "lining-system" prevents you from having to read and re-read the whole case study in order to find the relevant section(s).
+Sometimes these references are accompanied by "Questions for case study", which are optional activities.
+Given the high number of excercises included in this module, we recommend that you decide before you start teaching this module whether you want to go through them all, or which ones to incorporate into the training.
+The decision is yours and will very much depend on the country and context in which you are delivering this training, as well as the level, goals and experience of your trainee group.